 The signs of growing interest in clean energy are easy to spot: solar panels line rooftops, wind turbines dot open plains, and electric cars cruise highways.

-Less apparent, but equally important, are the economics at the center of this story: The costs to produce wind and solar energy have dropped markedly in the past decade, and demand has increased as electric utilities begin to phase out fossil fuels.
+Less apparent, but equally important, are the economics at the center of the transition: The costs to produce wind and solar energy have dropped markedly in the past decade, and demand has increased as electric utilities begin to phase out fossil fuels.

 The costs to produce wind and solar energy have dropped markedly in the past decade, and demand has increased.

 Innovation in the energy sector is nothing new—energy consumption has changed throughout history.
-Most recently in the U.S., that’s been demonstrated in the decline of coal consumption and muted oil demand, while renewable sources such as wind, solar, geothermal and hydropower have grown their shares of the pie.
+Most recently in the U.S., that’s been demonstrated as renewable sources such as wind, solar, geothermal, and hydropower have grown their shares of the pie.

-Over the last decade, costs have dropped precipitously for the two fastest-growing types of renewable energy: solar and wind.
+Over the last decade, costs have dropped precipitously for the two fastest-growing types of renewable energy—solar and wind—increasingly making them competitive alternatives to traditional sources.

 Solar power, for example, is gaining significant ground in two notable areas: rooftop solar panels for residential homes and solar farms built by electric utilities to replace coal-powered plants.
 Increased demand for solar products has fueled competition in the industry, driving costs down.
 In fact, solar electricity generation costs have decreased 83% since 2010.